CleyFaye/react-utils/README.md

 A special case has been made to pass static properties when using `withCtx()`.
 For now it only passes a static property named `navigationOptions` if it exists.

+Updating the content of a context is done with either the `setContext()` method, or the `update()` method.
+Both takes as input the new values, in a similar way to `setState()`.
+However, since they change the effective context object in the parent state, they also return the new context object to use if you need to chain multiple calls.
+The `update()` method is promise-based and is discouraged because it can lead to side-effects.

+When defining functions to put in a context (as described above) it is advisable to only perform one update at the end of the function.